Find stats on top websites

 Total Assets Under Management (AUM)

-Gross Enrollment Ratio in Tanzania
+Tertiary Education Enrollment in Tanzania

-(4.5% CAGR)
+(8-10% CAGR)

-- Rising demand for skilled workforce.
+- Growing youth population and demand for skilled workforce.

 Total Addressable Market